 If your PIN code is not being accepted on your iOS device, you can easily fix it by following these steps:

-- Make three wrong PIN code attempts so that Dashlane asks your Master Password instead
+- Make three wrong PIN code attempts so that Dashlane asks for your Master Password.

-- Once logged in to the app, go to Settings > Security (refer to screenshots above if needed)
+- Once logged in to the app, go to Settings and then Security.

 Once that is done, your PIN code should work properly.